 There are two types of damages available in wrongful death lawsuits (as specified in the Judicial Council of California Civil Jury Instructions):

-1- Economic damages reimburse a victim’s heirs for the value of support they would have received if their loved one had not been killed.
+1- Economic damages reimburse a victim’s heirs for the value of the support they would have received if their loved one had not been killed.
 These damages include:

 If your loved one died because of someone’s negligence, let Chain | Cohn | Clark’s top Bakersfield wrongful death attorneys help you seek the compensation you deserve.
 Our lawyers will walk you through the process, step by step.